Black Friday Code: DIGEST35

 Estrogen Dominance and Low Estrogen

-Importantly, it’s possible to have estrogen dominance while still having low estrogen overall.
-It’s also possible to mistakenly overcorrect an imbalance by trying to reduce estrogen (or add unopposed progesterone) when it’s not actually the root of your symptoms.
 This is where the problem of the over-vilification of estrogen comes in.
 Some of the findings from the NIH Women’s Health Initiative study overly blamed estrogen for the hormonal problems they examined in the study, which has placed women experiencing symptoms in a position of being prescribed unnecessary hormonal interventions.

 I’ve seen a lot of patients who are put on progesterone, despite the patient having really frank signs of estrogen insufficiency.
-Stress can dramatically impact sex hormones.
-Specifically, it may deplete progesterone.
-But it’s possible that a patient’s estrogen levels are fine—or even low– and we need to use clinical signs and symptoms to inform the recommendation of progesterone.
-This is especially common among women who are of lower weight.
+This can further exacerbate an already existing hormone imbalance.
+If a patient’s estrogen levels are low—or even normal– we need to use clinical signs and symptoms to inform the recommendation of progesterone.

 Oftentimes, a simple herbal intervention (like black cohosh or dong quai) can be hugely helpful for these women, and the addition of prescription hormone therapy is totally unnecessary.